 We then research the answers to your questions, prepare advice tailored specifically for your business and send it to you in writing.

-Our current response times and availability
+Our response times and availability in August

 The Employer Advisory Service is experiencing high demand, which may mean longer response times.
-We apologise for any inconvenience.

 We’ll discuss timeframes for your written advice with you when we call to discuss your enquiry.